 King's Affordable Accommodation Scheme (KAAS)

 Care-experienced students are also eligible for the King’s Affordable Accommodation Scheme (KAAS) in which accommodation is capped at £169 per week.
-For more information on KAAS, visit the Rents and affordability webpage.
+For more information on KAAS, visit the King's Affordable Accommodation Scheme page.

 All students at King's are allocated a Personal Tutor from within their Department or School.
+To learn more about this, visit our article Who is my personal tutor & what do they do?
 Care-experienced students also have access to a Senior Tutor who will act as a consistent tutor throughout their time at King's, and give further support with academic work if required.

-Our Careers and Employability team at King's can help you with finding a getting a part time job, internship and graduate opportunities, as well as gaining employability skills throughout your studies.
+Our Careers and Employability team at King's can help you with finding a part time job, internship and graduate opportunities, and with gaining employability skills throughout your studies.

 Care-experienced students are eligible to access Careers+ which provides you with access to: